invibe/2019-05-23_Neurofrance/README.md

 # Should I stay or should I go?
-Adaption of human observers to the volatility of visual inputs
+Humans adapt to the volatility of visual motion properties, and know about it

 * What:: talk @ [conference](conference_url)
 * Who:: Perrinet, Laurent U
 * Where: Marseille (France), see https://laurentperrinet.github.io/talk/2019-05-23-neurofrance
-* When: 23/05/2019, time: 15:45:00-16:30:00
+* When: 23/05/2019, time: 11:00:00-1:30:00

 * What:
   * Slides @ https://laurentperrinet.github.io/2019-05-23_Neurofrance